satyamsingh5512/Saas-Backend/README.md

 ## 12) Web Workspace

-The dashboard at `/` is embedded in the binary: no separate frontend build, static host, or CORS boundary.
-It covers overview and quota usage, projects, teams, members and invitations, roles and permissions, API keys, billing, the audit log, and account settings.
+Two documents ship inside the binary, with no separate frontend build, static host, or CORS boundary. `/` is the landing page; `/app` is the dashboard, which covers overview and quota usage, projects, teams, members and invitations, roles and permissions, API keys, billing, the audit log, and account settings.

+The landing page has no design system of its own — it loads `app.css` for the token layer and shared primitives and adds only `landing.css` on top, so the two cannot drift apart visually.
+One rule governs its layout: a frame is something a section has to earn by being a surface you could point at.
+The product figure, the lifecycle panel, the code block and the plan cards are bordered; every other section is built from rules, indents and type.
+An earlier version framed eight consecutive sections identically, and the effect was that the reader stopped seeing sections and started seeing a template.
+Motion follows the same logic: the default reveal translates, but ruled sections instead draw their own rule along its axis and only fade the type, so the animation is the section's device performing itself rather than a generic entrance applied to everything.

+Two of its sections are genuinely live rather than illustrative: the hero status pill measures a real request to `/health` and reports the failure if there is one, and the pricing cards are rendered from `GET /api/v1/billing/plans`, so the limits shown are the limits the server enforces.
+The isolation section animates the real middleware chain with sample rows, and says so. `landing.js` also forwards legacy `/#/route` bookmarks to `/app`, since the workspace used to live at `/`.

+Four tests in `web_landing_test.go` turn that file's header rules into build
+failures: no `innerHTML` anywhere (the plan cards render API data), no inline `style` attribute (`style-src 'self'` blocks it, so it would fail only behind the real server), every `#id` the script looks up exists in the markup (each lookup fails soft, so a rename would leave a section silently inert), and `landing.css` declares neither a `prefers-color-scheme` block nor a px `font-size`.

 Implementation constraints worth knowing before editing it: